simonmeusel/StatusBarRun/README.md

 1. Download the app from [here](https://github.com/simonmeusel/StatusBarRun/releases)
 2. Execute the app once
-3. Click on the R on the top left and select the menu item `Edit items` to edit your [config](https://github.com/simonmeusel/StatusBarRun#configuration)
+3. Click on the R on the top left of your screen and select the menu item `Edit items` to edit your [config](https://github.com/simonmeusel/StatusBarRun#configuration)
-4. To add this app to the startup simply drag it into your login items (System Preferences -> Users & Groups -> Current User -> Login Items) and tick the checkbox
+4. To add this app to the **startup** simply drag it into your login items (System Preferences -> Users & Groups -> Current User -> **Login Items**) and tick the checkbox

 ## Configuration